leemitra/namma-metro-route/README.md

 # namma-metro-route

-Java spring boot rest api to suggest travel directions on Bangalore Namma metro
+Java spring boot rest api to suggest travel directions on Bangalore Namma metro, goal of creating this project is a space for people who are passionate about development.

+The large categories consist of Ground (Group), Community, Breakdown, and Challenge.

 # Pre-requisite
 Java 11